gsarjeant/tkr/README.md

 You don't have to do any database setup.
 The database is automatically created and initialized on first run.

+## FAQ

+### Why don't I see the right IPs in the logs?

+This can happen for a few reasons.
+Some common ones are:

+**Docker Development:** If running via Docker, you may see `192.168.65.1` (Docker Desktop gateway).
+This is normal for development.

+**Behind a Proxy/CDN:** If you're behind Cloudflare (with proxy enabled), load balancers, or other proxies, all requests may appear to come from the proxy's IP addresses.

+- **For accurate IP logging:** Configure your web server to trust proxy headers.
+See your proxy provider's documentation for the required nginx/Apache configuration.

 ## Acknowledgements

 It's been a lot of fun to get back to building something.
 I'm grateful to the people and projects that inspired me to do it: